 Cancer and radiation biology

 We have structured weekly cancer and radiation biology didactics with interactive sessions led by our faculty who are also actively involved in research.
-This course is also repeated annually by all residents until passing the boards.
+This course is repeated annually by all residents until passing the boards.
 The course is primarily built around the standard radiobiology textbook and question sets.
 The format and content is fluid each year, so that residents of all learning styles can learn (e.g. powerpoint, chalk talks, question and answer).

 Research / Elective

 Resident research may be undertaken in the following disciplines: clinical sciences, physical sciences, and/or biological sciences.
 Residents are expected to participate in research and publish at least 1 peer-reviewed paper during the course of their residency.
 Many of our residents apply for The Holman Pathway which is designed for the exceptional trainee who has both strong clinical abilities and a background in research.
 If accepted for this program residents spend 18 months performing research; all residents are guaranteed 12 months of dedicated research time (part of this time can also be used for other electives).
 Residents are encouraged to attend and present their work at national scientific conferences.
 Our residents routinely are invited to give oral presentations at these conferences and many garner prestigious awards.
 For more details, please see the Research section.

 Dr Attia and our department are extremely supportive of each of our career goals.
 Having 12 months of consecutive research / elective time available facilitates completion of additional degrees (e.g. MBA, MS in Clinical Investigation, MA in Bioethics, MPH).
 Electives can also be used to spend time in Radiology, Pathology, Medical Oncology, or surgical subspecialties.
 Electives can also be used for the optional rotation in Inpatient / Palliative Radiation with Dr Kohutek, or a proton therapy away rotation.